 - Child and Dependent Care Expenses

 Getting divorced means you’ll need to change your filing status.
 However, your marital status on your tax return is dictated by your marital status on December 31 of the tax year.
-So if you and your partner split up or separate, but you’re not divorced, or legally separated according to state law, by the end of the year, your status is still “married,” and you and your spouse have the option of filing as Married Filing Jointly or Married Filing Separately.
+So if you and your partner split up or separate, but you’re not divorced, or legally separated according to state law, by the end of the year, your status is still “married,” and you and your spouse have the choice to file as Married Filing Jointly or Married Filing Separately.

 You may be able to deduct any alimony you pay if your agreement was entered into prior to January 1, 2019.
-Any agreements updated after December 31, 2018 will also disallow the alimony deduction.
-Alimony payments must be included in a divorce agreement, be paid in cash, and must end with death or remarriage.
+Any agreements updated after December 31, 2018 may also disallow the alimony deduction.

 Why Jackson Hewitt®?